engineering-of-zylosystems/zylo-docs/README.md

 **After launching the server, navigate to http:\/\/localhost\:8000\/zylo-docs in your browser.** </br>
 (If the development server port changes, the port number in the execution command must also change)

+### Tara!
+You can see decent API specs with zylo-docs.
 <img width="100%" alt="Screenshot 2025-07-30 at 9 01 27 AM" src="https://github.com/user-attachments/assets/5d88e0ca-d5f4-4227-9c2b-aaa7dda65f78" />

-## Sign up and sign in zylo
+## [3/5] In order to use Zylo AI, Sign up and sign in zylo
 <p align="center">
   <img width="50%" alt="Screenshot 2025-07-30 at 9 04 09 AM" src="https://github.com/user-attachments/assets/9097918a-4e02-4ea8-b6de-de58f6f36bf9" />

 </p>
-To use the Zylo ai service, please sign in.
+In order to upgrade your docs, please sign in into zylo-docs.

-## Use zylo-docs ai function
+## [4/5] Use Zylo AI function to upgrade your docs
 <img width="100%" alt="zylo-docs-magic-wand" src="https://github.com/user-attachments/assets/249146b4-9e46-423d-90c1-c2f4c4aa3f09" />

-By clicking the magic wand icon in the blue square, you can use Zylo AI to generate descriptions and test cases for your API documentation.
+By clicking the `magic wand icon` at the top-right, you can call Zylo AI to generate detail descriptions and test cases for your each API endpoints.

-## Sharing API docs
+## [5/5] Sharing API docs with your colleagues
 <img width="100%" alt="Screenshot 2025-07-30 at 9 10 47 AM" src="https://github.com/user-attachments/assets/d9d261af-1157-4f55-bc0c-e85b8885f104" />

-Click the `Publish button`  to share your API documentation with anyone you want.
+Click the `Publish button`  to share your API documentation with anyone you want via sending email.

 ## Development
 - Python 3.10+